 In short, grow your net recurring revenue by:

-Most of all, leverage UserGems’ to keep tabs on champions moving in and out of your customer accounts.
+Use UserGems to track champions moving in and out of customer accounts.
 This is useful for training new users at old accounts — reducing churn in the long haul.

-What’s more, reach out to those alumni customers as they join new organizations.
+Reach out to alumni customers when they join new organizations.
 This gives your sales team warm leads to target who are likely to convert since they already know (and hopefully love) your product.

 In fact, deals with these alumni customers can more than double your win rates — and even grow deal sizes by up to 54%.